Check Off Mealtime, Playtime At Same Time!

 Next time you visit a WIC clinic to renew your WIC benefits, visit a nearby Grocery Services North store to get all your WIC foods in one easy stop.
 Grocery Services North locations are located near WIC offices to make it super convenient for clients to get everything they need.

-There are 9 locations throughout Dallas and Waco.
+There are locations throughout Dallas, Waco, Tyler, and Longview areas.
 Visit online to find a store near you.

 Visit our blog for more recipes using WIC foods.